winks/f5n.org/content/blog/2022/trying-out-some-hosting-options.md

 Everything has been completely smooth here and I didn't run into any problems.

-I did the same thing for another small project, but it's 100% the same setup, so I won't elaborate it.
+I did the same thing for another small project, but it's 100% the same setup, so I won't elaborate.
 Roughly the same age, ~150 lines of PHP code (nothing wrong with the code, it's kinda trivial as well), and I also rewrote it in TypeScript, cleaned it up, and moved it to Deno Deploy, also keeping the old code running on my server under a different URL.